-Any damages and lacks on boat, sails or instrumentation should be fixed in the autumn; everybody can give the best service at that time of the year.
+Any damage and/or lacks on the boat, sails or instrumentation should be fixed in the autumn; everybody can give the best service at that time of the year.

-IMPORTANT MAINTENANCE INFORMATION ON THE RIGGING:
+IMPORTANT MAINTENANCE INFORMATION ON THE RIGGING

-- Always check the rigging, halyards, reefing lines, water stays and rudder down haul line, as well as the cable operating the swing wing system in the aft wing. - Minimum once a year shorten all halyards, reefing lines, and swing wing lines by approx. 25 cm.
+- Always check the rigging, halyards, reefing lines, water stays and rudder down haul line, as well as the cable operating the Swing Wing system in the aft wing. - Minimum once a year shorten all halyards, reefing lines, and Swing Wing lines by approx. 25 cm.
 After some years turn them around or replace the lines. - Water stays, Touring and Sport version: max.
 10 years use and/or max.
 15,000 NM. - Water stays, Performance version: max.
 7 years use and/or max.
+10,000 NM.

-10,000 NM. - Side stays and forestay should be changed latest after 10 years or by max 15,000 NM. - Diamond stays on the mast should be changed latest after 15 years or by max 20,000 NM. - We recommend changing the Beamstopcable under the Trampoline from centerhull to forward outside Beam every max.
-10 years. - Never use shackles or similar on the boatman chair. - Never climb the rigging when the boat is in folded position. - Tension on the rigging, please see rig diagram. - Never change the tension on the diamonds without checking tension with a tension meter according to rig tension diagram, changing the rig tension cause the mast to break. - Never drill holes in the carbon mast section without asking your local dealer or Quorning Boats beforehand. - Never wrap the mast in any plastic, as this can cause the paint to bubble.
-If wrapping is needed, use breathable textile. - Wash the mast track with soap and water before stepping the mast.
+- Side stays and forestay should be changed at the latest after 10 years or by max 15,000 NM. - Diamond stays on the mast should be changed at the latest after 15 years or by max 20,000 NM. - We recommend changing the Beam-stop-cable under the Trampoline from the centre hull to forward outside Beam every max.
+10 years. - Never use shackles or similar on the boatman chair. - Mever climb the rigging when the boat is in folded position. - Tension on the rigging, please see the rig diagram. - Never change the tension on the diamonds without checking tension with a tension meter according to rig tension diagram, changing the rig tension causes the mast to break. - Thever drill holes in the carbon mast section without asking your local dealer or Quorning Boats beforehand. - Never wrap the mast in any plastic, as this can cause the paint to bubble.
+If wrapping is needed, use breathable textile. - Wash the mast track with soap and water before stepping the mast